lukesterlee/review-session/README.md

 We will just focus on getting the concepts.
 For the first 3 hours, we will learn with papers and a white board to visualize the concepts and class & methods structures.

-# Things to do before coming to this session
+# Things to do/bring before coming to this session

 - Take minimum 8 hours sleep!
-No drink, this is brain work.
+No drinking and partying, this is a brain work.
 - Your laptop with at least 4 hours battery
 - Papers and a pen
 - Enthusiasm